AngelaCasallas/5gkala/README.md

     To see the map feature, the location needs to be enabled in the browser. </br> </br>
   • What are the Key Frameworks that you are using </br>
     Our project is using HTML, CSS and JavaScript.
 If we require to use a framework for the frontend, we might use Boostrap to improve the styling. </br>
-    We are using Leaflet Library to create the interactive map. </br>
+    We are using Mapbox library to create the interactive map. </br>
     We are planning to create an API to connect to a database where we can get the 5G coverage in US in real time using NodeJS framework. </br>